QuarkNerd/blog/blogs-setup.md

 Under "Triggers" select "on a schedule", "one time", "repeat task every:" "6 minutes", "for a duation of "Indefinitely".

-Under "Actions" select "new" and enter "C:\blog\blogbuild\blog\blogdeploy.bat".
+Under "Actions" select "new" and enter "C:\blog\blogdeploy.bat".

 Configure IIS
 =============

-Create the folders:

-> C:\inetpub\wwwroot-scottweb-blog\
-> C:\inetpub\wwwroot-scottweb-blog\backups
-> C:\inetpub\wwwroot-scottweb-blog\current

-In IIS Manager create a virtual directory under the scottweb site pointing "/blog" to "C:\inetpub\wwwroot-scottweb-blog\current".
+In IIS Manager create a virtual directory under the scottweb site pointing "/blog" to "C:\blog\current".